Transverse Myelitis and Neuromyelitis Optica Program

 Fellows receive comprehensive training in the clinical evaluation and management of TM and NMO patients and related disorders.
 The complete range of immune-modulating therapies is employed, allowing the fellow to participate in varied treatment approaches and understand different rationales in managing patients with breakthrough disease.

 Training emphasizes innovative symptom management of fatigue, spasticity, bowel and bladder dysfunction, sexual difficulties, mood disorders, pain, osteoporosis, vision changes and assistive device utilization; and the logistics of working within a multi-disciplinary team.

-Participation in and design of clinical trials is encouraged, as well as matriculation through graduate level courses with formal didactic teaching on evaluation and design of clinical trials (UT Southwestern has the first NIH-sponsored Clinical Investigator Development Program headed by Milton Packer, M.D., formerly of Columbia University).
+Participation in and design of clinical trials is encouraged, as well as matriculation through graduate level courses with formal didactic teaching on evaluation and design of clinical trials (UT Southwestern has the first NIH-sponsored Clinical Investigator Development Program).
 Other opportunities in basic science research can also be arranged.